• Skip to primary navigation

 a thick tomato sauce in paste consistency mixed with the onion, celery mixture being stirred with a wooden spoon that has been cooked down with less liquid

-The soup base will be ready for the next step when the excess liquid evaporates, and the tomato ingredient has turned slightly orange-to-brown.
+The soup base will be ready for the next step when the excess liquid has evaporated and the tomato ingredient has turned slightly orange to brown.

 shredded collard greens in a glass rectangle container being poured into the dutch oven with the soup base with the help of a hand